Blue's Big City Adventure: Plot

-Back at the Blue's Clues house, the others discover Josh's handy-dandy notebook left at home, so Mr. Salt, Tickety Tock, and Slippery Soap head off to the city in a jet to return the notebook to Josh.
+Back at the Blue's Clues house, the others discover that the handy-dandy notebook was accidentally left behind by Josh, so Mr. Salt, Tickety Tock, and Slippery Soap head off to the city in a jet to return the notebook to Josh.
 They then visit Steve at the Blue Prints Detective Agency for help.
 They also get help from Joe at the present store to create balloons spelling Josh and Blue's names as a message to them, informing them they're searching for them, though the balloons later deflate.
 Meanwhile, at the theater where the auditions are being held, Rainbow Puppy and the director are unimpressed by most of the acts.

 After they had figured out Blue's Clues, Josh and Blue then hitch a ride to the theater in a taxi vehicle, though do not know the exact address to the theater.
 During the ride, they spot Steve, Joe, Mr. Salt, Tickety Tock, and Slippery Soap, and they join them.
 Mr. Salt gives Josh his handy-dandy notebook and Mr. Salt tells the address of the theater to the taxi driver: 12345 Broadway.
 By the time they arrive, however, the auditions have already ended.
 Josh sings on stage anyway as Mr. Salt had an idea.
 Rainbow Puppy and the director see Josh singing on the Jumbotron and return to the theater to tell him they want him to play the lead role in the show.
 Blue, Josh, and the whole gang perform in the show together, which is praised by the audience.
 After the show finishes, Josh thanks the viewer for all their help.